RyanTaoLiu/NeuralTOMO/README.md

 - For stress only based optimization, a small `1e-3`regulartion weight should be used for **wSR**(rigid).

+- The result saved every 50 iterations, includes a '*.obj' file for the topology optimization marching cubes result(via diso lib), and '*.vtk’ file for the voxel-based density('density'), fiber direction ('fiber'), and local printing direction('lpd').
 ## Reference
 - [1] K. Liu and A. Tovar. **An efficient 3D topology optimization code written in Matlab**. *Structural and Multidisciplinary Optimization*, **50**(6):1175–1196, 2014. [https://doi.org/10.1007/s00158-014-1107-x](https://doi.org/10.1007/s00158-014-1107-x)